• Skip to primary navigation

 It provides APIs to do inference for pre-trained models and generates optimized runtime engines for your platform.

-Other kinds of optimizations include minimizing GPU memory footprint by reusing memory, fusing layers and tensors, selecting the appropriate data layers based on hardware and so on and so forth.
+Other kinds of optimizations include minimizing GPU memory footprint by reusing memory, fusing layers and tensors, selecting the appropriate data layers based on hardware, and so forth.

 Environment Setup for TensorRT